-- 1. Where possible, new dwellings and dual occupancy developments are to have greywater systems form part of the development. - 2.
+- 1. Where possible, new dwellings and dual occupancy developments or large extensions should are to have greywater systems form part of the development. - 2.
 Greywater systems shall be located in the rear garden.
 Where this is not possible the system should be screened from the public domain.